brooketogo98-cpu/flipperflipper/replit.md

 The web interface (`web_app_real.py`) runs as a standalone process, integrating a `stitch_server` instance in a background thread.
 The server listens on port 4040 for target connections, while the Flask web server operates on port 5000 for the UI.
 Both share the same `stitch_server` instance within the process, accessing shared data structures like `server.inf_sock` for connection status.

 **UI/UX Decisions:**
-- Modern, responsive dashboard design with a dark theme.
+- Modern, responsive dashboard design with a dark theme optimized for offensive operators.
-- Visual indicators for online/offline status.
+- Visual indicators for online/offline status with persistent active target display.
-- Click-to-select functionality for connections.
+- Click-to-select functionality for connections with smart context preservation.
+- Quick action buttons on connection cards for instant command execution.
+- Command categories prioritized by danger/frequency (Control & Exploit first).
 - WebSocket-based real-time updates for connections and logs, refreshing every 5 seconds.

 **Technical Implementations & Feature Specifications:**
 - **Real-time Connection Tracking:** Displays actual online/offline status of targets from socket connections with heartbeat monitoring (last seen, connected at timestamps).
-- **Command Execution:** Supports all 75+ Stitch commands organized in 8 categories (System Info, File Operations, Network, Security, Windows, macOS/Linux, Admin, Custom).
+- **Command Execution:** Supports all 75+ Stitch commands organized in 8 categories prioritized for offensive operations (Control & Exploit, Windows, Files, Network, System Info, Admin, macOS/Linux, Custom).
 Includes:
     - Command history navigation with arrow keys (50-command storage)
     - Confirmation dialogs for 25+ dangerous commands
     - Real-time output with timestamps